 - Blood Root - Sanguinaria Canadensis Hardy Planting Zones- 3-8 Sun or Shade – Partial to Full Shade Mature Height - 6" Mature Width- 6-10" Bloom Season – April, May Gardener Status - Beginner

 Buy More and Save!

 It is also called redroot, bloodwort, red puccoon, Indian red paint, sang-dragon, snakebite, and a dozen other based on minute variations of the region.
 Bloodroot is found in eastern North America and is the only species in its genus.
 Is it the closest relative?
 Snow poppies found only in China.
 The species appears with a wide variety of different shapes in both its leaves and its white, yellow-centered flowers, but its juice is always bright scarlet, hence its name.

-It's this same property that means sanguinaria is being investigated as a cancer treatment.
+Blood Root is the same property that means sanguinaria is being investigated as a cancer treatment

 Investigations are inconclusive so far, but it's been used in alternative medicine for a long history.
 Native Americans historically applied it as a respiratory aid, and Colonial Americans used it as a wart remedy, a use likely at the heart of another of its names, tetterwort.
 It can be used to discourage dental plaque or treat a sore throat or poor circulation.
 The red juice means it can be used as a paint or dye, and even today it's a commercially used food additive.